 I had hyper-lactation with 3 of my babies and by 3 months or so all had evened out.

 But wait… how do you help babies with reflux sleep?

-So with at least 3 babies who had reflux like symptoms, I learned that the best you can do is to make super baby is well fed, help minimize their pain or discomfort, and create the right conditions for sleep.
+So with at least 3 babies who had reflux like symptoms, I learned a few things.
+The best you can do is to make super baby is well fed, help minimize their pain or discomfort, and create the right conditions for sleep.

 But you can’t make baby sleep.

 Truthfully, all my babies slept well because it was something I focused on.

 When you focus on something you see results.